Natural High: The 5 Best Wine Bars Downtown

-If you ever needed a reason to drink wine, it’s now.
+If you ever needed a reason to drink wine, the influx of natural wine is sure to be it.
 Natural wines have made a splash in downtown Manhattan pouring both biodynamic and organic labels that are blissfully sans sulfates, additives, and added sugars.
 Bonus points: at various locations, oenophiles can pair their wine with seasonal plates from buzzy chefs.
 Below, a sampling.

 For over 10 years, this Lower East Side mainstay with its moody vibe and tin ceilings has served all-natural, organic wines from Vermont and far-flung places like Morocco and Australia, alongside local Essex Market cheeses, charcuteries, and small tapas dishes like hand-cut steak tartar, and shiitake mushroom and shrimp salad.

 247 Broome St, New York, NY; T. (212) 228-4450